sftpplus/sftpplus-docs/src/doc_source/configuration-auth/ip-time-ban.rst

 authentication requests.

-When the same authentication method is used for multiple file transfer services and the Local Manager services, it will use a single internal state for each username.
+When the same authentication method is used for multiple file transfer services and the Web Manager services, it will use a single internal state for each username.
 Multiple consecutive authentication failures for different services have the same effect as multiple consecutive authentication failures for the same